honeybadger-io/honeybadger-react/README.md

 ## Key Assumptions

-This project is built using a webpack-based React template.
+This project is built using create-react-library with rollup and generates artifacts in commonjs, esm and umd formats.
 It's possible your own build environment may be just different enough to require some adjustments.
 If you find that our artifacts don't quite meet your needs, please [file an issue on GitHub](https://github.com/honeybadger-io/honeybadger-react/issues).